barsikus007/NAS/README.md

     - `${STORAGE_VOLUME}/downloads/media` for *arrs and jellyfin media
 - Lidarr disabled due to unusable use case for me
   - If you need album release software, then uncomment `services.lidarr` section in `compose.yaml`
-- Transmission alt speed enabled due to broken pcie on rock-3a
+- Transmission alt speed enabled due to broken pcie on rock-3a to reduce overload

 ## TODO